 The Treasury Management Strategy aims to mitigate these risks by setting upper limits on its net exposures to fixed and variable interest rates.
-At 31 March 2017, all of the £144.109 million of principal borrowed was at fixed rates.
-The Council's investments with less than one year to maturity (£42.50 million including accrued interest at 31 March 2017), floating rate notes held over one year (£8.50 million at 31 March 2017) and pooled funds (£5.05 million at 31 March 2017) are classed as being held at variable rates and exposed to interest rate risk.
+At 31 March 2018, all of the £139.808 million of principal borrowed was at fixed rates.